Do Berkey Filters Change Your pH Level?

 (and how to improve your Alkalinity)

 When water goes through the filtration process in a Berkey System, the Black Berkey filters remove 200+ contaminants, which are mostly acidic in nature.
-As a result, the purified water has fewer contaminants, which can result in a slight change of the alkalinity of water.
-The Berkey purification process typically causes pH levels to rise 0.5 - 1.0, making it more alkaline.
+As a result, the filtered water has fewer contaminants, which can result in a slight change of the alkalinity of water.
+The Berkey filtration process typically causes pH levels to rise 0.5 - 1.0, making it more alkaline.

 What is pH?